davidrg/ckwin/doc/ssh-readme.md

 GSSAPI-enabled backend (k95sshg.dll or k95sshgx.dll) on startup.

-GSSAPI authentication is not currently supported on non-x86 builds of K95 as current versions of Kerberos for Windows are only available for x86.
+GSSAPI authentication is not currently supported on non-x86 builds of K95 as current versions of Kerberos for Windows are only available for x86 and x86-64.

 ### Using SSH on Windows XP
 Libssh 0.10.6 includes a fix for the security vulnerability